Rabbito20/7_sprat/README.md

 # 7_sprat
- Meme project for practicing JavaFX GUI and MediPlayer
+ Meme project for practicing JavaFX GUI and MediaPlayer